OpenCilk/www.opencilk.org/src/doc/reference/glossary/load-instructions.md

 ---
 title: Load instructions
-defn: |-
+---

 Memory is accessed by load instructions and by store instructions.
 *Load instructions* copy data from a location in memory to a register within a processor.
----